bottlerocket-os/bottlerocket-update-operator/design/DESIGN.md

 Prometheus metrics should make it possible to diagnose such problems.

 Nodes returning to the cluster should be watched for a set time interval to ensure that work returns to the nodes and remains health.
-If Pods on such nodes do not appear to start successfully, we should freeze Brupop’s operatio.
+If Pods on such nodes do not appear to start successfully, we should freeze Brupop’s operation.
 An operator must decide if the new Bottlerocket update is negatively impacting their fleet.

 ### Appendix B. Detailed Reference: Lifecycle of Kubernetes Objects